datadotworld/tap-redshift/README.rst

 =============================
 In sync mode, tap-redshift consumes a modified version of the catalog where tables and fields have been marked as selected.

-Edit ``properties.json`` file to make selections by adding key-value of ``"selected": "true"`` to the top level schema and properties that should be synced.
+Edit ``properties.json`` file to make selections by adding key-value of ``"selected": "true"`` to the top level schema and also in the metadata for each properties you want to select.

 Example: